hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 like spatially-averaged colours or maybe even aspects of its texture, but how would you then *apply* these in a selective fashion that still retains the essential aspects of the content image?
 And what about the existing style of the content image?
-How do we first *subtract* this before we apply the new style?
+How do we first *discard* this before we apply the new style?

 I was stumped by many of these questions really early on, and as one